 The MR3 Network comprises six resource centers around the United States.

 These centers provide infrastructure and access to expertise, technologies, and resources from allied fields in order to promote multidisciplinary collaborations, develop research opportunities and enhance the capability of medical rehabilitation investigators to understand mechanisms of functional recovery, develop therapeutic strategies, and improve the lives of people with disabilities.

 MR3 Network opportunities include:

-These resource centers are funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), through the National Center for Medical Rehabilitation Research (NCMRR), the National Institute for Neurological Disorders and Stroke (NINDS), and the National Institute of Biomedical Imaging and Bioengineering (NIBIB).
+These resource centers are funded by the National Institutes of Health, Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), which is home to the National Center for Medical Rehabilitation Research (NCMRR), in collaboration with the National Institute of Neurological Disorders and Stroke (NINDS) and the National Institute of Biomedical Imaging and Bioengineering (NIBIB).

-The REACT Center is proud to serve as the home site of the MR3 Network Coordinating Center.
+The REACT Center serves as the home site of the MR3 Network Coordinating Center.

 Sign up to receive our newsletter and stay up to date on all news from the MR3 Network.